clerk/clerk-sdk-node/README.md

 ### onError option

 The Express middleware supports an `options` object as an optional argument.
-The only key only supported is `onError` for providing your own error handler.
+The only key currently supported is `onError` for providing your own error handler.

 The `onError` function, if provided, should take an `Error` argument (`onError(error)`).